Nakhal Fort Near Muscat, Oman

 This fort was originally built in pre-Islamic times (as early as the 9th century), but a lot of the current fortifications were added onto it in the 17th century.

 The walls are pretty impressive, and the top of the fort is lined with cannons and other defenses.
+You can even see the rocky Al Hajar mountains stretching out in the distance.

 Before you tour the inside of the fort, I think it’s worthwhile to walk in a loop around the outside to get a better look at the walls.